This Fellowship is offered in honour of the late I. Peter Farrell.

 Peter was a successful computer scientist and led a very active life until a car accident in his 60s rendered him a tetraplegic.
 Not to be deterred by this turn of events, Peter returned to work and lived life to the full, accommodating his disability.
 He lived the balance of his life, determined that people such as him should not only derive the maximum quality of life but continue to contribute to society—a worthy goal for all of us.

 The objectives of the Fellowship are to support outstanding early career researchers to:

-Eligible applications will investigate novel ways to restore or protect communication between brain and body after a spinal cord injury, or to enhance our understanding of the spinal cord, and thereby advancing the field of cure-related research.
+Eligible applications will investigate novel ways to restore and/or protect communication between brain and body after a spinal cord injury, or to enhance our understanding of the spinal cord, thereby advancing the field of cure-related research.
 Basic science and pre-clinical projects are particularly encouraged.

 Candidates are eligible to apply for the Fellowship if they satisfy the following requirements:

 - At the time of submitting their application, the candidate must be an early career, postdoctoral researcher with between three and ten years of research experience, relative to opportunity, since the awarding of their PhD (that is, the date on which their PhD was approved by the board of graduate studies).